SunsetRiders/generator-micro-service/generators/app/templates/README.md

 :ghost: **tests/unit**: Unit tests.

-### Package.json commands
+### Package.json scripts

 We rely on [npm scripts session](https://docs.npmjs.com/misc/scripts) to provide them.
-Every test runs with [Istanbul](https://istanbul.js.org/) coverage tool.
+Every test ca run with [Istanbul](https://istanbul.js.org/) coverage tool.

 - `npm test`: call all the test commands we have to test this project;
 - `npm run test:lint`: only check the lint specs of our javascript;